-Rather than tell you about all the great tasting and inexpensive tapas we had, I am going to tell you to go check out one of the outdoor markets called Mercat de Sant Josep La Boqueria, (open Monday through Saturday) located right off La Rambla.
+Check out Mercat de Sant Josep La Boqueria, an outdoor covered market (open Monday through Saturday) located right off La Rambla.
 La Rambla is one of the most popular areas to walk around to shop, eat and take in the sites.
-Every guide book will tell you to visit it..
+Every guidebook will tell you to visit it.

 The St Josep market is literally a cornucopia of things to see, eat and smell.

-There were also many restaurant vendors selling the most magnificent foods at the open market.
-From fried octopus and traditional tapas to nachos and chips.
+Many restaurant vendors sell the most magnificent foods at the open market, from fried octopus and traditional tapas to nachos and chips.